No art currently, maybe you can help

 • Online polls have shown that most who read about the tecat situation consider it "strange but as long as the tecats are happy it's fine."
 The trivia listed above being and the fact that notails "are not forcing them to do anything" except stay in the bubble seems to be the main reasons for these thoughts.

 • Trapping a whole species in a giant bubble, and setting up a "multiverse" program, seems to be a tad extreme for just the harvesting of their fauna children.
 Some believe that the tecats are a social experiment in seeing if entrapping and killing off a species in a roundabout way is considered fine if the species is expressed as "well kept."
+Still some believe there's something deeper to the whole affair and the tecats are a coverup.

 No art currently, maybe you can help.